 Shots lists go hand-in-hand as part of the script writing and pre production process.

 So how do you create a shot list?
-Typically, a shot list includes the scene number, shot number, location, shot description, framing, action/dialogue, actors involved, props needed, and extra notes.
+Typically, a shot list includes:

-Below is an example of a shot list:
+Below is an example of a shot list template:

 Begin by organizing your shots based on the shot location.
 Grouping similar shots makes it easier to shoot because you are able to film everything you need at one given time.

 It’s important to note that this may not necessarily be in order of shot number.

 For example, if you’re going to shoot a scene at a lake for the beginning and end of the video, you want the shot list to show all those shots.